tensorlayer/TensorLayer/README.md

 pip install git+https://github.com/zsdonghao/tensorlayer.git
 ```

-However, TensorLayer has some prerequisites that need to be installed first, including TensorFlow, numpy and matplotlib.
-For GPU support CUDA and cuDNN are required.
+TensorLayer has install prerequisites including TensorFlow, numpy and matplotlib.
+For GPU support, CUDA and cuDNN are required.
 Besides, TensorLayer can be installed as editable mode.

-Please check [detailed installation instructions](http://tensorlayer.readthedocs.io/en/latest/user/installation.html).
+Please check [Installation Instructions](http://tensorlayer.readthedocs.io/en/latest/user/installation.html) for more details.

-# Simple Tutorial
+# Your First Program

 We provide a lot of simple functions (like `fit()` , `test()`), however, if you want to understand the details and be a machine learning expert, we suggest you to train the network by using TensorFlow’s methods like `sess.run()`, see `tutorial_mnist.py` for more details.
 More examples can be found  [here](http://tensorlayer.readthedocs.io/en/latest/user/example.html).